-Most Medicare experts agree that Original Medicare is private fee-for-service health insurance for people on Medicare.
+Most seniors agree that Original Medicare is private fee-for-service health insurance for people on Medicare.
 It has two parts.
 Part A is hospital coverage.
-Part B is medical coverage...., combined with Medicare supplemental insurance, provides the best Medicare insurance coverage North Dakota seniors can get.
-But, which supplement is the right one for you?
+Part B is medical coverage...., combined with one of the top three Medigap plans, offers the very best Medicare health insurance coverage North Dakota seniors can get.
+But, which Medicare supplement is right for you?

 Top 3 Medicare Supplements in North Dakota

 Looking for the three best Medigap plans available in North Dakota?
 They are Medicare Supplement Plan F is the most comprehensive Medicare supplement plan available.
 This plan covers all Original Medicare deductibles, coinsurance, and copayments, leaving you with no out-of-pocket costs on all Medicare-approved services...., If you're turning age 65 this year, Medicare Supplement Plan G is the most comprehensive Medicare supplement you can buy.
 It's also the most popular.
 You might be thinking that Medicare Supplement Plan F is..., and Medicare Supplemental Plan N is one of the ten standardized Medigap plans.
 Although it is one of the newest plans available, Medicare Plan N is quickly becoming a favorite with Baby Boomers aging into their....
 Here are the 10 best insurance companies that offer these plans:

 - 10 Best Medicare Supplement Plan F in North Dakota